cloud-gov/cg-site/content/docs/orgs-spaces/sso.md

 ### Root Certificate

 Here is the public key of our root certificate.
-Use this if you need to trust our SAML provider.
+Use this if you need to trust our SAML provider and you can't properly get it from our SAML endpoints.

 ```
 -----BEGIN CERTIFICATE-----